-- 2. Click ME Bus or Aux Bus to select the area that you want to select a source on.
+- 2. Click ME Bus, Chr Key Bus, or Aux Bus to select the area that you want to select a source on.
 As you select different areas, the buses for that area are listed on the row above. - 3.
-Click MEX or AuxX to select the specific bus or area you want to select a source on.
+Click MEX, CK X, or AuxX to select the specific bus or area you want to select a source on.
 With an ME there is an additional selection of the keyer, background, or preset bus that you want to select a source on.
-The aux buses do not have these selections. - 4.
-Select the background, preset, or keyer bus that you want to select a source on.
+The aux buses and chroma keys do not have these selections.

+4. Select the background, preset, or keyer bus that you want to select a source on.
 (ME only)